MFlisar/RXBus/README.md

 * it allows you to queue events until an activity is resumed (to make sure views are accessable for example)
 * it allows you to queue events as soon as activity is paused and emit events as soon soon as it is resumed
 * it's very **lightweight**

+#Demo

+Just check out the DemoActivity, is will show the base usage and the difference between the `RXBus` and the `RXQueueBus`

 #Usage (simple)